cloudogu/nexus-claim/README.md

 ## Example uses of nexus-claim on nexus 3
 `./nexus-claim plan -i resources/nexus3/nexus3-initial-example.hcl -o resources/nexus3/nexus3-initial-example.json`
 `./nexus-claim apply -i resources/nexus3/nexus3-initial-example.json  `

+## Things to consider for .hcl of nexus 3
+- `repository "xxx"` should be the same as `name = "xxx"`
+- on maven2-hosted- and maven2-proxy-repository there must be a maven sector in addition(with versionPolicy and writePolicy)

 ## Example .hcl for nexus 3
 ```hcl